Workplace delegates

 • knowingly or recklessly make false or misleading statements to delegates

-• unreasonably hinder, obstruct or prevent delegates from exercising their rights under the Fair Work Act or a fair work instrument.
+• unreasonably hinder, obstruct or prevent delegates from exercising their rights under the Fair Work Act or a Fair Work instrument.

 Example: Workplace delegates’ rights